PetrKorab/Arabica/paper.md

 # Acknowledgements

-We acknowledge comments on empirical applications and the visualization design of the library.
+We acknowledge comments from Jarko Fidrmuc on empirical applications and the visualization design of the library.

 # References